+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 hrs/wk (3 hrs Lecture) 15 wks

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course will begin with a review of basic algebraic operations including solving equations and formulas.
+This course will begin with a review of basic algebraic operations including solving equations and formulas.
 Functions and the graphing of functions are included.
-Trigonometry is limited to the basic trigonometric functions, the Pythagorean Theorem, and the solutions to right triangle problems.
+Trigonometry is limited to the basic trigonometric functions, the Pythagorean Theorem, and the solutions to right

+triangle problems.
 The course will include solving systems of linear equations, factoring and rational expressions, solving rational equations, and solving of quadratic equations.
 Exponents and radicals, exponential and logarithmic functions and basic statistics will also be covered.
 Prerequisite(s): MAT 100 or minimum 50th percentiles on Arithmetic and Algebra Assessment & Placement Tests, and Algebra I & II (C or better), or Math SAT 480